 Next time I’ll tell you about the time my friend and fellow officer, Chocolate, accidentally did cocaine and beat a guy into the hospital.
 Until then, have a fantastic day!

-This article first appeared in the Summer 2022 print edition of The Forward Observer as “Super Crackhead Dave and Zombie Bill: A police officer’s ode to Spartanburg.”
+This article first appeared in the Summer 2022 print edition of The Forward Observer, a special publication from Coffee or Die Magazine, as “Super Crackhead Dave and Zombie Bill: A police officer’s ode to Spartanburg.”